 Almost invariably, sports games on TV and in the movies are extremely close, go down to the wire, and are decided by a crucial, unbelievable, Million to One Chance

 play at the last second.
 Usually, the game in which this occurs is the grand finale

 ; the championship or playoff game pitting the ragtag underdogs

 against the seemingly unbeatable Opposing Sports Team

-- Every baseball game ends either with a dramatic walk-off home run, or with a clutch strikeout or incredible defensive play while the tying and/or winning runs are on base.
+- Every baseball game ends either with (A) a dramatic walk-off home run, (B) a clutch strikeout or incredible defensive play while the tying and/or winning runs are on base, or (C) a super-close play at home plate.
 Full counts are terribly common.

 - Every hockey game ends with The Hero getting a breakaway and going one-on-one against the goalie—or, of course, a shootout, which is a series of forced one-player-vs.-goalie breakaways.

 - Every American football game ends with a Hail Mary, or some bizarre, convoluted ace-in-the-hole offensive play that the team thought of in practice.
 Or, if the protagonist team is in the lead (which never happens because people like comeback stories), a goal line stand.